mcmont/arduino-12bit-analog-io/README.md

 This firmware uses event-based execution driven by serial interrupts.
 When the user issues a command the relevant IC is selected, a command is sent and (in the case of the ADC) the response is read.

 ## IC pinout
+The IC pins are designated by their names, rather than by their pin numbers.
+This is because different packages are available and pin layouts vary between them.

 | Arduino pin 	| ADC128S052 	| AD5628  |
 |-------------	|-----------	|-------- |